 Contribution by Exploring Kiwis.

 Germany is home to some of the best places to go for Christmas markets in the world so it’s barely surprising that the capital city, Berlin, knows how to put on a stellar festive celebration or two!
+Before you set off though check out this post on some things to know before visiting Berlin.

 Though there are a number of bucket-list Christmas markets around the city, we have three clear favourites for a Berlin Christmas Market Holiday; the Gendarmenmarkt Christmas market, Wintertraum am Alexa and Breitscheidplatz Christmas Market.